-- Slide Position.
-There shall be a slide landing area extending at least five feet on either side of the centerline of the slide terminus and 20 feet in front of the slide.
+Slide Position.
+AThere shall be a slide landing area shall extendextending at least 5 five feet on either side of the centerline of the slide terminus and 20 feet in front of the slide.
 This area shall not infringe on the landing area for any other slides or diving equipment.
-Steps shall not infringe on this area. - Water Depth.
+Steps shall not infringe on this area.

+2) Water Depth.
 The water depth directly below the slide discharge point and for a distance of 12 feet beyond shall comply with the following requirements:

-Slide Platform Height above Minimum Water Depth in Feet Water Level in Feet
+Slide Platform Height Above Minimum Water

+above Water Level in Feet Depth in Feet

+•

-3.5 to 5 5 to 10 8
+3.5 to 5 8

+5 to 10 10

-10 to 12
+10 to 12 12